dB-Ryzen/mAYHEM/Building-Firmware.md

 The PortaPack has its own firmware.
-Here's how to build it from scratch:
+You may [use a prebuilt package](Updating-Firmware).
+If you prefer to build from scratch, here's how:

 ## Tools

+You will need a few tools installed on your computer before you begin.

 * [GCC-ARM-Embedded](https://launchpad.net/gcc-arm-embedded) - I am using the "4.9-2015-q2" release.
 * [dfu-util](http://dfu-util.sourceforge.net) - Use the 0.7 release.
 Newer releases remove the necessary "-s" option.